jpetazzo/nsenter/README.md

     docker run --rm -v /usr/local/bin:/target jpetazzo/nsenter

+You can also install `nsenter` to other folder, then you need run `nsenter` with full path.

+    docker run --rm -v /tmp:/target jpetazzo/nsenter

 ### Usage of nsenter

     # List the running container only, for example, the containter id is 08a2a025e05f